Nathan2Warren/python_scaffold/README.md

-Basic code for setting up an environment.
+Basic code for setting up a cloud environment.